abiquo/packer-base-templates/README.md

 If you don't want to use such plugin, you'll need to edit the json templates and remove the `abiquo` post-processor.

+## Dependencies

+The templates in this repo use some packer plugins you need to have available in your system, namely:

+- [Abiquo post processor](https://github.com/abiquo/packer-post-processor-abiquo).
+The templates are built and uploaded to internal Abiquo platform for testing.
+- [OVF tool post processor](https://github.com/chirauki/packer-post-processor-ovftool).
+Exports VMware VMs to OVF/OVA.
+- [Windows Update provisioner](https://github.com/rgl/packer-provisioner-windows-update).
+In order to get the updates installed in Windows templates.

 ## Usage

 For CI purposes, the `maketemplate.py` was built.